-H is probability of our subject of interest in study taking place and 1 - H is the probability of subject of interest not occurring.
-The subject of interest informs our choice of coding 1 or 0, in the case of an indicator variable such as we have HIV+ is coded 1 and HIV- coded 0.
+H is the probability of our subject of interest in study taking place and 1-H is the probability of subject of interest not occurring.
+The subject of interest informs our choice of coding 1 or 0.

-Equation (3) gives the probability $y_i = 1$ given that level of parameter variable is X_i .
-Logistic regression model is a special case of general linear model, only that its conditional probability follows a Bernoulli distribution.
+Equation (3) gives the probability y = 1 given that level of parameter variable is X_i .
+Logistic regression model is a special case of general linear model.
 The special problems associated with model having binary response variable is the problem of having our error terms not normally distributed and heteroskadastic in nature due to the distribution of our response variable bonded between 0 and 1.